antony-jr/QAppImageUpdate/docs/ClassAppImageDeltaRevisioner.md

 Internally this class purely uses **signals and slots** to communicate to private classes which are single thread and non-blocking(Optionally runs in a seperate thread).
 This class only holds a pointer to the private implementation (*PIMPL*).
 For most of the time , This class does not leak memory but if it does please report it on github.

-All methods in this class is [reentrant](https://doc.qt.io/qt-5/threads-reentrancy.html).
+All methods in this class is [reentrant](https://doc.qt.io/qt-5/threads-reentrancy.html) and thread safe.

 Eventhough all methods are reentrant , This class does not use **mutex** thanks to **Qt's signals and slots everything is cyclic and thus no mutex is needed.**